PiggyPieInTheSky/StatsAD/docs/source/exp.chigira.rst

 ==============================================

 This article outlines the relationship between Principal Component Anlaysis (PCA) and cointegration, and the basic idea behind Chigira (2008) cointegration test.
-It concludes with a python experiment that compares Chigira test with the Johansen test.
+It concludes with a Python simulation experiment that compares Chigira test with the Johansen test.

 Recall that a prerequisite of cointegrated series is that every series has to be integrated of the same order.
 Let's denote :math:`I(d)` (`see definition here <https://en.wikipedia.org/wiki/Order_of_integration>`_) for integration of order :math:`d`.